What Is an Argumentative Essay?

 Finding Ideas to Write About

 Argument essay topics can be found everywhere.
-Check the headlines of a newspaper, or just listen in on a conversation at Starbucks.
-Chances are, you will hear someone trying to persuade another person to believe in their claim about:
+Check the headlines of a newspaper, or just listen to a conversation at Starbucks.
+Chances are, you will hear someone trying to persuade another person to believe in their claim about something:

 - Is it true?